-You can run RConsoleJ from a Novell Client (Windows 95 or NT) using various methods.
-You need not install any software on the client.
-All required software is on the NetWare 5 server.
+You can run RConsoleJ from a Novell Client (Windows 95, 98, or NT) using various methods.
+All required RConsoleJ software is on the NetWare 5 server rather than the client.

-- Novell Client software
+- □ Novell Client software

-- An IP connection to the network
+- □ An IP connection to the network

-- Be logged into a NetWare 5 server
+- □ Be logged in to a NetWare 5 server